 The KU Work Group is a longstanding partner with the Health Department, most recently in facilitating the recent Comprehensive Community Health Assessment, but the Academic Health Department takes the collaboration a step further.
 “We hope to ultimately create a shared research agenda with the Health Department,” said Vicki Collie-Akers, assistant research professor, who leads the KU effort, “to merge our goals with theirs.”
 More…

 The Bristol-Myers Squibb Foundation and Together on Diabetes grantees evaluate their efforts to understand what is being accomplished by the initiative and improve performance at the individual project and overall initiative levels.
-The KU Work Group will develop and implement an Online Documentation and Support System to provide the Foundation and its Together on Diabetes grantees with real-time information about how projects are progressing toward their goals and objectives.
+The KU Work Group developed an Online Documentation and Support System to provide the Foundation and its Together on Diabetes grantees with real-time information about how projects are progressing toward their goals and objectives.
 The Work Group supports grantees and leaders of the Together on Diabetes initiative to reflect on the progress being made, identify and consider changes occurring in the community, and determine what impact the changes may have and what can be adjusted and improved.
 Program evaluations, success stories, and lessons learned will be communicated through grantee reports, case study books, presentations and publications.
+More...